Food (Kelis album): Critical reception

 The album received mostly positive reviews from critics.
 Ben Hewitt's review for Digital Spy gave the album four out of five stars, concluding that it was "the most inventive dish she has served".
 In his review, Hewitt said "If music be the food of love, then the music of Food is a scoffer's indulgent delight".
 He also praised Sitek's rich electronic productions, that combined "earthy guitars" and "classy brass".
 The Independent's Andy Gill concluded that Kelis sounded more comfortable on Food than she did on previous album, Flesh Tone.
 He remarked, "Kelis now washes up at Ninja Tune with an album more in tune with her natural strengths which blend rolling funk grooves with punchy horn riffs."
 Fiona Shepherd, in writing for The Scotsman said, "It has been said that Food is not an R&B album.
 Maybe not as we understand the label now.
 But, like Janelle Monáe, Kelis harks back to old school rhythm'n'blues without playing the retro card and serves up some fine soul food instead."
 Clash's Will Salmon also said "Food is a fabulous and immediate record, rich with muted brass and low-key electronics.
 It's also the warmest, most relaxed and purely enjoyable thing Kelis has ever done.
 Wonderful."

 Track listing

 Personnel

-Credits adapted from the liner notes of Food.
+Credits were adapted from the liner notes of Food.